-Division 5 - Electrical equipment and installations and construction work - additional duties
+Division 5 Electrical equipment and installations and construction work-additional duties

-163. Duty of person conducting business or undertaking
+163 Duty of person conducting business or undertaking

-(1) A person conducting a business or undertaking that includes the carrying out of construction work must comply with AS/NZS 3012:2010 (Electrical installations - Construction and demolition sites).
+(1) A person conducting a business or undertaking that includes the carrying out of construction work must comply with AS/NZS 3012:2010 (Electrical installations-Construction and demolition sites).

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) For the purposes of subregulation (1), AS/NZS 3012:2010 (Electrical installations Construction and demolition sites) applies as if any term that is defined in that Standard and that is also defined in the Act or these regulations has the meaning as it has in the Act or these regulations. - (3) If any requirement in AS/NZS 3012:2010 (Electrical installations Construction and demolition sites) deals with the same matter as a requirement under this Part, it is sufficient that the person conducting the business or undertaking complies with the requirement in AS/NZS 3012:2010 as modified by subregulation (2).
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) For the purposes of subclause (1), AS/NZS 3012:2010 (Electrical installations-Construction and demolition sites) applies as if any term that is defined in that Standard and that is also defined in the Act or this Regulation has the same meaning as it has in the Act or this Regulation. - (3) If any requirement in AS/NZS 3012:2010 (Electrical installations-Construction and demolition sites) deals with the same matter as a requirement under this Part, it is sufficient that the person conducting the business or undertaking complies with the requirement in AS/NZS 3012:2010 as modified by subclause (2).

-Division 6 - Residual current devices
+Division 6 Residual current devices

-164. Use of socket outlets in hostile operating environment
+164 Use of socket outlets in hostile operating environment

-- (1) This regulation applies in the following circumstances: - (a) electrical equipment is used in an environment in which the normal use of electrical equipment exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span, including conditions that involve exposure to moisture, heat, vibration, mechanical damage, corrosive chemicals or dust; - (b) electrical equipment is moved between different locations in circumstances where damage to the equipment or to a flexible electricity supply cord is reasonably likely; - (c) electrical equipment is frequently moved during its normal use; - (d) electrical equipment forms part of, or is used in connection with, an amusement device. - (2) In a circumstance set out in subregulation (1), a person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that any electrical risk associated with the supply of electricity to the electrical equipment through a socket outlet is minimised by the use of an appropriate residual current device.
+- (1) This clause applies in the following circumstances- - (a) electrical equipment is used in an environment in which the normal use of electrical equipment exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span, including conditions that involve exposure to moisture, heat, vibration, mechanical damage, corrosive chemicals or dust,

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) Without limiting subregulation (2), the residual current device must have a tripping current that does not exceed 30 milliamps if electricity is supplied to the equipment through a socket outlet not exceeding 20 amps. - (4) Subregulation (2) does not apply if the supply of electricity to the electrical equipment - (a) does not exceed 50 volts alternating current; or - (b) is direct current; or - (c) is provided through an isolating transformer that provides at least an equivalent level of protection; or
+- (b) electrical equipment is moved between different locations in circumstances where damage to the equipment or to a flexible electricity supply cord is reasonably likely, - (c) electrical equipment is frequently moved during its normal use, - (d) electrical equipment forms part of, or is used in connection with, an amusement device. - (2) In a circumstance set out in subclause (1), a person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that any electrical risk associated with the supply of electricity to the electrical equipment through a socket outlet is minimised by the use of an appropriate residual current device.

-(d) is provided from a non-earthed socket outlet supplied by an isolated winding portable generator that provides at least an equivalent level of protection.
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (3) Without limiting subclause (2), the residual current device must have a tripping current that does not exceed 30 milliamps if electricity is supplied to the equipment through a socket outlet not exceeding 20 amps. - (4) Subclause (2) does not apply if the supply of electricity to the electrical equipment- - (a) does not exceed 50 volts alternating current, or - (b) is direct current, or - (c) is provided through an isolating transformer that provides at least an equivalent level of protection, or - (d) is provided from a non-earthed socket outlet supplied by an isolated winding portable generator that provides at least an equivalent level of protection.